swiss-art-research-net/docs.swissartresearch/docs/index.md

 + [Events](et/event.md)
 + [Bibliographic Entity](et/bibliographic_item.md)

 Each of the Models listed above present an initial introduction of the sources and the methodology used for grounding the model.
-Following this introduction, each descriptor is defined, and its modelling in both textual and graphical form is provided to the reader.
+Following this introduction, each descriptor is defined, and its modelling in provided in textual, graphical form and RDF turtle representation.

-Not all the Reference Data Models are immediately available.
-The availability is subject to internal scrutiny; only when a model is considered stable and vetted by a community of expert will be published here.
+Graphical representation use the library [CRITERIA](https://github.com/chin-rcip/CRITERIA) developed by the Copyright (c) 2020 Canadian Heritage Information Network, Canadian Heritage, Government of Canada - Réseau Canadien d'information sur le patrimoine, Patrimoine canadien, Gouvernement du Canada .

 #### Ontology Extension